You are here

 We process personal data in order to process the contractual relationships and to be able to submit contractual offers tailored to your requirements.
 The collection of the data takes place in particular for the conclusion and/or for the performance of a contract.

 We collect with all forms obligatorily only those personal data, which are absolutely necessary for the completion of the contractual relations and/or for your information inquiry.
-The collection of data, which is not absolutely necessary, but in which we are interested in order to optimise the fulfilment of the purpose, is only optional.
+The collection of data, which is not absolutely necessary, but in which we are interested in order to optimise the fulfilment of the purpose, is always optional.
 In this case you decide on a voluntary basis if and which data you want to give us.

 • (academic) title, first name, surname,